Abu Saeed Muhammad Omar Ali

-Abu Saeed Muhammad Omar Ali (আবু সাঈদ মুহাম্মদ ওমর আলী; 1 October 1945 — 14 August 2010) was a Bangladeshi Islamic scholar, author, teacher and translator.
-As a member of the Islamic Foundation's encyclopaedia project's board of directors and editing board, his most notable works are Islami Bishwakosh (25 volumes), Sirat Bishwakosh (14 volumes) and Al-Quran Bishwakosh.
+Abu Saeed Muhammad Omar Ali (আবু সাঈদ মুহাম্মদ ওমর আলী; 1 October 1945 — 14 August 2010) was a Bangladeshi Islamic scholar, author, teacher, and translator.
+As a member of the Islamic Foundation's encyclopedia project's board of directors and editing board, his most notable works are Islami Bishwakosh (25 volumes), Sirat Bishwakosh (14 volumes) and Al-Quran Bishwakosh.
 He was also the editor of the Hakkatha and Islamic Foundation Magazine.
-Ali became acquainted with Abul Hasan Ali Hasani Nadwi after translating his books, and later become among his senior disciples and his principal Bengali commentator.
+Ali became acquainted with Abul Hasan Ali Hasani Nadwi after translating his books, and later became one of his senior disciples and his principal Bengali commentator.

 Early life and education

 Ali was born on 1 October 1945 to a Bengali Muslim family of Mandals in the village of Qabilnagar in Chuadanga, then under the Nadia district of British Bengal.
 His mother, Nekjan Nesa, was housewife.
 Ali's father, Mufazzal Husayn Mandal, was enthusiastic about Islamic education and enrolled him at the local Qabilnagar Nasrul Uloom Madrasa after spending some years at the Taluqkarra Primary School.
 Ali then became a student at the Quwwatul Islam Alia Madrasa of Kushtia where he passed his fazil certificate in 1965.
 He then proceeded to study at the Pabna Alia Madrasa where he graduated with a kamil in Hadith studies in 1967.
 He then completed a BA in political science in 1974 and MA in 1975 from the University of Dhaka.
 During his student life, he was associated with the Tamaddun Majlish.